 Obama will announce that a Defense Department task force he created has penned a deal with several major U.S. credentialing agencies for engineering, logistics, machining, maintenance and welding skills to provide the "opportunity" for 126,000 service members to get "industry-recognized, nationally-portable certifications" starting this summer.

 Obtaining certification in the military is no guarantee of getting a job post-service, however.
 White House officials did not estimate the impact the new effort might have on veteran employment overall.

-The cost of the initiative, which does not require Congressional approval, is "pretty minimal and will be paid for with existing resources," an administration official said.
+The cost of the initiative, which does not require congressional approval, is "pretty minimal and will be paid for with existing resources," an administration official said.
 The administration plans to expand credentialing opportunities for other sectors, such as health care and information technology, by this time next year.

 "The same technical skills used at Honeywell are the same skills that military services produce in our veterans by the thousands," an administration official said.
 "But today, there is no credentialing process for that experience when veterans leave the service.
-We know that there are companies having difficulties finding the right people to fill for which they're imminently qualified."
+We know that there are companies having difficulties finding the right people to fill [jobs] for which they're eminently qualified."